 Most of the parties and folklore will be located in San Marco Square, so we can immediately say that “the ideal hotel” should be in this district.
 Unfortunately, the proximity to this central area leads to the inevitable increase in prices compared to the average.
 Our tip to save money is to move away from the center to find cheaper prices, but be careful: choose a convenient area and / or near a pier for ferry boats.
 The Venetian streets will be very crowded on Carnival days, so even a short walk can be challenging.

 Our staff recommend some hotels that represent an excellent accommodation solution for the vacation in Venice during Carnival period, based on our experience, all of them have many positive feedbacks received from users who, in previous years, have made this choice.

 Most important events of Venice Carnival 2023

 Let’s see some of the possibilities that we have for this short holiday in Venice for Carnival.

-The festival starts from 27th of January and ends on 13rd of February, there are a lot of events that you can take part in, the most importants are:
+The festival starts on February 4th and ends on February 21st, there are a lot of events that you can take part in, the most importants are: